gpapac/XE_Data_Engineer_Challenge_201905/README.md

 <li><b>Calculate_classifieds_margin.SQL</b>: SQL query to calculate the margin (and other aggregate values) of all the classifieds stored in the database, for a given period of time, grouped by classified type, payment type and currency </li>
 </ol>

+The following packages have to be installed in order for the Python program to run:

+* kafka-python  (version 1.4.6 was used)

+* mysql-connector-python  (version 8.0.16 was used)

 Some additional comments for the implementation: